Gregoirevda/trafficLights/README.md

 # trafficLights
-With a Javascript environment, minimize traffic light waiting time by implementing neural network
+With a Javascript environment, minimize traffic light waiting time by implementing a neural network